KantaraInitiative/wg-otto/kantara/charter2.md

 federation data, both of entities and of the federation itself.

-The Work Group seeks to design a solution usable by existing SAML federations, PKI federations and the OAuth ecosystem.
+The Work Group seeks to design a solution usable by existing SAML federations, PKI federations and the OAuth ecosystems.

 Specifically, this Work Group is responsible for:
-* Developing a set of core use cases
+* Developing a set of use cases
 * Developing the OTTO Core specification defining the endpoints, data model, and digital signing conventions.

 The group will target completion of the draft specification by 12/31/16, and final specification by 12/31/17.